Connect to Data Lake Relational Engine Using Python Drivers

 The standard package installer for Python is pip.
 The following commands will check the version of pip and attempt to upgrade it to the latest available version.
 Again, use the pip or pip3 command that returns a version 3.4 or greater of Python.

-On Linux or Mac, if you encounter permission issues, one way to solve the issue is to use
+On Linux, if you encounter permission issues, one way to solve the issue is to use

 sudo